opensearch-project/project-website/_posts/2025-10-14-Scaling-Sparse-Vector-Search-to-Billions-Neural-Sparse-Now-Supports-Approximate-Search-for-Ultra-Fast-Retrieval.markdown

 excerpt: We're excited to introduce our new algorithm for sparse vector retrieval.
 This is an approximate algorithm that achieves unprecedented performance on billion-scale corpora, delivering query throughput faster than traditional BM25 while maintaining high recall rates.
 ---

-Neural sparse search has emerged as a promising approach, combining the semantic understanding of neural models with the efficiency of sparse vector representations.
+Neural sparse search combines the semantic understanding of neural models with the efficiency of sparse vector representations.
 This technique has proven effective for semantic retrieval while maintaining the advantages of traditional lexical search, offering better explanation and presentation of results through text matching.
-As these sparse embeddings have gained popularity, the increased index sizes has introduced scalability challenges.
+As these sparse embeddings have gained popularity, the increased index sizes have introduced scalability challenges.

-In essence, traditional search methods suffer from increasing query latency as collections grow.
+Traditional search methods suffer from increasing query latency as collections grow.
 This degradation in query throughput can significantly impact user experience.
 In OpenSearch 2.15, we took an important first step toward addressing this challenge by introducing the [two-phase search processor](https://opensearch.org/blog/introducing-a-neural-sparse-two-phase-algorithm/).
 By dynamically pruning tokens with negligible weights, this approach reduces the computational load while preserving search relevance.

 With this same goal of efficiency and high-quality retrieval, we recently introduced sparse approximate nearest neighbor (ANN) search based on the [SEISMIC](https://dl.acm.org/doi/10.1145/3626772.3657769) (**S**pilled Clust**e**ring of **I**nverted Lists with **S**ummaries for **M**aximum **I**nner Produ**c**t Search) approximate retrieval algorithm for sparse vectors.
 This algorithm fundamentally changes what's possible in large-scale search.
-Today, we're excited to announce that the Seismic SEISMIC is now available in OpenSearch 3.3.
-This algorithm allows to achieve query latency faster than traditional BM25 while preserving the semantic understanding of neural sparse models, representing a fundamental shift in the search performance landscape.
+Today, we're excited to announce that the SEISMIC algorithm is now available in OpenSearch 3.3.
+This algorithm achieves faster query latency than traditional BM25 while preserving the semantic understanding of neural sparse models, representing a fundamental shift in the search performance landscape.

 ## The SEISMIC algorithm